rboz1/rearray_tool/README.md

 *Figure showing how samples in each well are rearrayed from three 96 well microplates to a 384 well microplate*

+## How it works

+The tool takes up to four 96 well microplate plate maps, exported and input into text areas by the user.
+An on-click event

 ## Tool Demo